chelo505/fibonacci_calc/README.md

 # fibonacci_calc

-Have you ever wondered what 100,000th fibbonaci number is?
+Ever wondered what 100,000th fibbonaci number is?
 Find out with this fibonacci number calculator for android/ios.